 Realising the Ambitions of the UK's Defence Space Strategy

-This study provides an initial look at the factors influencing the implementation of the Defence Space Strategy to 2030 as well as the unique attributes of the UK space enterprise—including its strengths and weaknesses.
-The study also includes a decision support tool designed to help decision makers navigate capability management choices along the 'own-collaborate-access' framework articulated in the Defence and Security Industrial Strategy.
+Researchers examined the factors influencing the implementation of the UK Defence Space Strategy to 2030 as well as the unique attributes of the UK space enterprise—including its strengths and weaknesses—to help decision makers navigate capability management choices along the 'own-collaborate-access' framework.